 - heat (n.)

-- Old English hætu, hæto "heat, warmth; fervor ardor," from Proto-Germanic *haita- "heat" (cognates: Old Saxon hittia, Old Norse hiti, Old Frisian hete, German hitze "heat," Gothic heito "fever"), from PIE *kaid-, from root *kai- "heat."
-The same root is the source of Old English hat "hot" and hæða "hot weather" (see hot).
+- Old English hætu, hæto "heat, warmth, quality of being hot; fervor, ardor," from Proto-Germanic *haita- "heat" (cognates: Old Saxon hittia, Old Norse hiti, Old Frisian hete, German hitze "heat," Gothic heito "fever"), from PIE *kaid-, from root *kai- "heat."
+The same root is the source of Old English hat "hot" and hæða "hot weather."

 - heat (v.)

-- Old English hætan "to heat; to become hot," from Proto-Germanic *haita- (see heat (n.)).
+- Old English hætan "to make hot; to become hot," from Proto-Germanic *haita- (see heat (n.)).
 Related: Heated (with many variants in Middle English); heating.
 Compare Middle Dutch heeten, Dutch heten, German heizen "to heat."